ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

   * What is the *address* for the hostname you asked to resolve?
   * Give the name of the first "authoritative" server listed for this name, and the IP address of that "authoritative" server.
   * What is the IP address of the server that the DNS response is from?
 * For the hierarchical DNS resolution with `+trace`, show the `dig` command and its output.
-Draw a diagram showing how the hostname was resolved recursively, starting from the implied `.` at the end and moving toward the beginning.
+Draw a diagram showing how the hostname was resolved iteratively, starting from the implied `.` at the end and moving toward the beginning.
  * At the top, show the nameservers for the root domain.
 Highlight the one that you queried for the top-level domain (as shown in the `dig +trace` output).
  * At the next level, show the nameservers for the top-level domain.
 Highlight the one that you queried for the second-level domain.
  * At the next level, show the nameservers for the second-level domain.
 Highlight the one that you queried for the subdomain.